ewomant/corpus-explorer/wdk-ui-assocTool/README.md

 # AssocTool
-Implements functions to caluclate  Log-likelihood ratio using Ted Dunnings Formula and the Implementation from mahout.
+Implements functions to caluclate  Log-likelihood ratio using Ted Dunnings Formula and the implementation provided by [Apache Mahout](http://mahout.apache.org/).

 On the theory cf. http://sappingattention.blogspot.de/2011/10/dunning-statistics-on-authors.html and Ted Dunning himself http://tdunning.blogspot.de/2008/03/surprise-and-coincidence.html

-All functions pf  can be called from within velocityResponsewriter to augment results from solr.
+All methods can be called from within velocityResponseWriter [wdk-ui-resources-solr](../wdk-ui-resources-solr/) to augment results from solr.

-AssocTool needs to be compiled as assocTool.jar and placed into the ./lib folder of the corresponding core together with the other libraries it depends on (or including these Libraries).
+AssocTool needs to be compiled as a JAR-File and placed into the ./lib folder of the corresponding core including dependencies.

-##Definition
+## Definition

 In solrconfig.xml the Tool needs to be called as follows: